noah978/noah978.github.io/resume.md

 -->

 Open Source
-:   I've worked closely with the [AltStore project], a project that aims to provide an alternative App Store solution on iOS.
-I have been focusing primarily on marketing, long term project outlooks, and API design.
-I also did similar work with [Delta], which is a multi-emulator frontend for iOS devices.
+:   Worked closely with the [AltStore project], a project that aims to provide an alternative App Store solution on iOS.
+The work was focusing primarily on marketing, long term project outlooks, and API design.
+Additionally, did related work with [Delta], which is a multi-emulator frontend for iOS devices distributed through AltStore.

 Programming Languages
 :   **Java:** Various independent projects, including Minesweeper and a Sudoku Puzzle Generator, with both the algorithm and GUI to play.
 Received a perfect score on the Computer Science AP Exam covering exclusively Java.